dhangerkapil/ai-code-conversion/README.md

 This repository contains a collection of notebooks and tools for converting Ab Initio XFR code to PySpark using Large Language Models (LLMs).
 The project demonstrates code conversion capabilities across different innovations including **Azure OpenAI, Azure AI Foundry Agents, and Microsoft Fabric**.

-**Implementation Options:**
+**Runtime Options:**
 - **Local Development**: Run the code conversion process on your local machine
 - **Microsoft Fabric**: Use the ready-to-run notebook in the Microsoft Fabric environment

-- **Direct API Integration**: Choose between:
+**Solution Approaches:**
+Choose the best approach for your code conversion needs:
-  - **Azure OpenAI Service**: Direct integration with reasoning models
+- **Azure OpenAI Service**: Direct integration with reasoning models for fast, efficient code conversion
-  - **Azure AI Foundry Agents**: Enhanced validation with end-to-end Pandas testing
+- **Azure AI Foundry Agents**: Advanced solution with built-in validation using Pandas for comprehensive testing
-  - **Microsoft Fabric Notebook**: Streamlined execution with AOAI integration
+- **Microsoft Fabric Notebook**: Streamlined approach combining AOAI capabilities with Fabric's enterprise features

-**Note**: The AI Foundry Agent implementation includes additional validation steps using Pandas to ensure comprehensive end-to-end testing and complete code coverage.
+**Note**: Each approach has its strengths.
+The AI Foundry Agent implementation includes additional validation steps using Pandas to ensure comprehensive end-to-end testing and complete code coverage.

 ## Repository Structure